 CHEMARTS Summer School (10-15 ECTS) 2.6.-27.8.2020

 CHEMARTS Summer School for Aalto University students has been organized since 2012.
 During the course you will familiarise with the basic and applied materials research and experience design/art + science collaboration.
 The first phase in June includes remote meetings and lectures, scheduled hands-on working sessions in the laboratories and face-to-face or remote tutoring.
 The participants will continue their project(s) throughout the summer, depending on their plan and how many credits they are working for.
 The projects can be done individually or in pairs.
 Due to safety rules, the students will be divided in small teams for laboratory working sessions.
-Students need to document their whole working process in a project report (Guidelines will be given in the first session).
+Students need to document their whole working process in a project report.

 After completing the CHEMARTS summer workshop the student will be able to: